Albert Anae: Rugby career

 Anae played his first Super Rugby match for the Reds against the Hurricanes in Wellington in 2011, the year that the Reds won the Super Rugby Championship.
 Later that season he played for Sunnybank in the Queensland Premier Rugby competition, defeating Brothers in the grand final.

 In 2012, Anae was selected in the Reds Extended Player Squad (EPS), and developed his skills to be capable of playing all three front-row positions.
-Following injuries to Saia Faingaa and James Hanson, he was selected at hooker against the Western Force at Suncorp Stadium in round two.
+Following injuries to Saia Fainga'a and James Hanson, he was selected at hooker against the Western Force at Suncorp Stadium in round two.
 The Reds won the game 35–20 with Anae excelling when given the opportunity.
 He finished the season with five caps.

 In 2013, after signing a full-time contract, Anae earned a further eleven caps with the Reds.
 He travelled to New Zealand in August of that year to play for Bay of Plenty in the ITM Cup when he was called up to the Wallabies squad to replace the injured Tatafu Polota-Nau.